kontainapp/km/docs/build-test-make-targets-and-images.md

 ### Testing in docker container, locally or remotely

-* `make test-image` - image with test environment - i.e. stuff needed for testing - bats code, /bin/time, timeout, etc.. (note: currently is *FROM buildenv*, can be scaled down if needed - since it's the only one pushed to Kubernetes for testing)
+* `make testenv-image` - image with test environment - i.e. stuff needed for testing - bats code, /bin/time, timeout, etc.. (note: currently is *FROM buildenv*, can be scaled down if needed - since it's the only one pushed to Kubernetes for testing)
-* `make push-test-image` - pushes test image to registry.
-Since all test images are different, **we require to pass IMAGE_VERSION=version** for this target to work. **Version* can be SHA. or buildID, or other unique tag to diffirentiate images - e.g. CI uses `make test-image IMAGE_VERSION=CI-$(BuildId)`.
+* `make push-testenv-image` - pushes test image to registry.
+Since all test images are different, **we require to pass IMAGE_VERSION=version** for this target to work. **Version* can be SHA. or buildID, or other unique tag to diffirentiate images - e.g. CI uses `make testenv-image IMAGE_VERSION=CI-$(BuildId)`.
 We will block *:latest* tag to avoid accidental conflicts.

-To run full test in Docker container (based on test-image) we provide 2 simple wrappers:
+To run full test in Docker container (based on testenv-image) we provide 2 simple wrappers:

-* `make test-withdocker` - runs 'test' target rules in docker using test-image.
+* `make test-withdocker` - runs 'test' target rules in docker using testenv-image.
-* `make test-all-withdocker` - runs 'test-all' (extended) target rules in docker using test-image.
+* `make test-all-withdocker` - runs 'test-all' (extended) target rules in docker using testenv-image.

 ### Full image names